FPGASystemsLab/dev_uart/README.md

-# UART Module for FPGA Systems (dev_uart)
+# UART Modules for FPGA Systems (dev_uart)

 ## Overview
-This repository, part of the FPGASystemsLab organization, hosts the development of a UART module for FPGA systems.
-The UART module, named `soc_uart_box`, is designed to facilitate serial communication in FPGA-based projects.
+This repository, part of the FPGASystemsLab organization, hosts the development of UART modules for FPGA systems, specifically focusing on separate transmit (TX) and receive (RX) functionalities.

-## Module Description
+## Modules Description
-The `soc_uart_box` module includes functionalities for both receiving and transmitting data.
-It operates with system clock and reset signals, and manages UART communication through Rx and Tx lines.
-The module is designed with a focus on simplicity and efficiency, suitable for various FPGA applications.
+### Transmit Module (TX)
+The TX module (`aser_tx_box`) handles the transmission of data over UART.
+It includes an input FIFO for data buffering, a baud rate scaler, and manages the serialization of data bits for transmission.

+### Receive Module (RX)
+The RX module (`aser_rx_box`) is responsible for receiving data over UART.
+It features an interdomain filter, a baud rate scaler, and manages the deserialization of incoming data bits.

 ## Installation and Usage
-To use this UART module in your project, clone this repository and include the `soc_uart_box` module in your FPGA design.
-Configure the module according to your system's requirements.
+To use these UART modules in your project, clone this repository and include the `aser_tx_box` and `aser_rx_box` modules in your FPGA design.
+Configure the modules according to your system's requirements.

 ### Cloning the Repository
 ```